 Program outline and aims

 - The ‘My Mentor’ program will be based on ‘Quality’ processes and principles and embed Restorative Practices and the mandated Respectful Relationships program.

 - Mentors and students will systematically work through the structured program with the aim of developing reflective student learning portfolios that demonstrate evidence of each individual student’s learning journey throughout the year.

 - The ‘My Mentor’ program will include activities that investigate a student’s Emotional Quotient (EQ), learning styles, strengths, needs and learning goals.

-- Mentors will work with a horizontally-structured group students.
+- Mentors will work with a horizontally-structured group of students.

-- Mentor teachers will deliver a consistent, structured program and will receive regular professional learning to support them to facilitate the program in weekly mentoring sessions throughout the year.
+- Teachers will deliver a consistent, structured program and will receive regular professional learning to support them to facilitate the program in weekly mentoring sessions throughout the year.